michfarr/OKCupid/README.md

     match_score = sqrt( satisfactionA * satisfactionB )

-      satisfaction(?A:B) being each user's satisfaction for the other.
+      satisfaction(?:A|B) being each user's satisfaction for the other.